cyberstizz/basic-bank-server/README.md

 ### Synopsis
-Basic bank is an application created to mirror how the typicall bank website works. it has most of the typical features one would come to expect from a bank.
+Basic bank is an application created to mirror how the typical bank website works. it has most of the typical features one would come to expect from a bank.
 Personally I bank with Wells Fargo, and I abosolutely LOVE how their website looks.
 Beacause of this a lot of how my main page and the sign up page looks is inspired by their themes.